San Francisco Family Attractions

 Aquarium of the Bay

-DESCRIPTION: A premier attraction at Pier 39, this 1 million gallon aquarium allows visitors to view sharks, bat rays, octopus and other marine animals from the San Francisco Bay and its surrounding waters in 300 linear feet of crystal clear tunnels filled surrounded by 700,000 gallons of filtered bay water.
+DESCRIPTION: A premier attraction at Pier 39, this 1 million gallon aquarium allows visitors to view sharks, bat rays, octopus, and other marine animals from the San Francisco Bay and its surrounding waters in 300 linear feet of crystal clear tunnels filled surrounded by 700,000 gallons of filtered bay water.
 Moving sidewalks convey guests through the tunnels, where the experience is a bit like skin diving without getting wet.
-Touch pools let visitors tickle leopard sharks, bat rays, skates and sea stars.
+Touch pools let visitors tickle leopard sharks, bat rays, skates, and sea stars.
 AOTB also features rare angel sharks and the graceful giant Pacific Octopus.
-The aquarium seeks to entertain, educate and inspire preservation of this wonderful and distinctive ecosystem.
+The aquarium seeks to entertain, educate, and inspire the preservation of this wonderful and distinctive ecosystem.
 Visitors can view daily shark feedings and dive encounters where you ask questions of divers who care for the animals.
 Other activities are geared towards children.
-A Behind the Scenes Tour takes visitors on the catwalks above tanks and introduces them to chefs who feed the animals and a sneak peak at dive operations.
+A Behind the Scenes Tour takes visitors on the catwalks above tanks and introduces them to chefs who feed the animals and a sneak peek at dive operations.

 DAYS & HOURS: Winter-Fall hours: Mon-Thu 10a-6p and Fri-Sun 10a-7p; Spring-Summer hours: 9a–8p daily

-ADMISSION: Ages 12-64 $14, Ages 3-11 and 65+ $7, under age 3 enter Free
+ADMISSION: Ages 12-64 $14, Ages 3-11 and 65+ $7, under age 3 enter free

 TRANSIT: Muni F Line Vintage Streetcars